LOKI: Large-scale Data Reconstruction Attack against Federated Learning through Model Manipulation: Introduction

-\textbf{Our work.} We introduce \name~\footnote{\namemeaning}, an attack whereby a malicious server can directly reconstruct the training data of multiple users in a single iteration using only the aggregated gradient.
-The attack works even when secure aggregation is applied and even if there are hundreds of clients participating in the training round.
-To achieve this, the malicious server modifies the model that it sends to each target client. {\em The key insight behind our attack is that the server sends customized convolutional kernels to each client, so that the gradients of the input data of each client is separable in the aggregated update and is thus recoverable at the server.} The convolutional layers are used to separate client gradients so that, even after aggregation, their individual weight gradients for a FC layer will remain apart.
-With this separated weight gradient, a FC layer can then be used to leak the data of each individual client.
-Furthermore, the attack can become stronger over multiple training iterations by observing which neurons in the FC layer the client images activate.
+\textbf{Our work.} We introduce \name\footnote{\namemeaning}, an attack whereby a malicious server can directly reconstruct the training data of multiple users in a single iteration using only the aggregate update.
+The attack works for both FedAVG and FedSGD, and even when secure aggregation is applied with hundreds of clients participating in the training round.
+To achieve this, the malicious server modifies the model that it sends to each target client. {\em The key insight behind our attack is that the server sends customized convolutional kernels to each client, so that the gradients of the input data of each client is separable in the aggregated update and is thus recoverable at the server.} With this separated weight gradient, an FC layer can then be used to leak the data of each individual client.
+Furthermore, the attack can increase the leakage rate by observing and adjusting the neurons in the FC layer that client images activate in each training round.
 This ability to leak client data regardless of aggregation breaks the previous scaling limitations of reconstruction attacks.
-While previous linear layer leakage methods must scale the FC layer to address an increase in the the number of samples coming from an increasing batch size or number of clients, we instead introduce a split scaling for this through our design. \name can scale to larger client batch sizes by increasing the FC layer size, but it can also scale to a larger number of clients by increasing the number of convolutional kernels.
-In particular, this prevents a diminishing return in the leakage rate when higher number of clients are aggregated.
-With this property, we work especially well in large-scale aggregation such as cross-device FL, being able to leak $70\%$-$80\%$ of all images through only a single training iteration.
-Figure~\ref{fig:comp-leak-rate} shows the leakage rate of our method compared to~\cite{pasquini2021eluding, fowl2022robbing}.
-While~\cite{pasquini2021eluding} can achieve $100\%$ leakage for a single client, as the number of clients increases, the total leakage rate decreases rapidly. \name is agnostic to the number of clients, maintaining the same leakage rate regardless of the number of clients.
-Since we use a linear layer leakage method as opposed to optimization, the reconstruction quality is always high regardless of the number of images or clients.
-On top of being able to break aggregation, gradients used for reconstruction also directly trace images back to the client that owns them.
-As a result, information on data ownership is also obtained and allows the attacking server another degree of freedom: the ability to target high-value clients and identify their reconstructed data afterwards.
+While previous linear layer leakage methods~\cite{fowl2022robbing,boenisch2021curious} must scale the FC layer to address an increase in the the number of samples coming from an increasing batch size or increasing number of clients, we instead introduce a {\em split scaling} for this through our design. \name can scale to larger client dataset sizes by increasing the FC layer size, but it can also scale to a larger number of clients by increasing the number of convolutional kernels.
+This prevents a diminishing return in the leakage rate when higher numbers of clients are aggregated~\cite{boenisch2021curious}.
+With this property, we work especially well in large-scale aggregation such as cross-device FL, being able to leak $76\%$-$86\%$ of all images through only a single training round of FedAVG.